shawnweisfeld/Smart-Video-Portal-Demo/readme.md

     1. Add an additional environment variable for the STS endpoint AZURE_AD_STS=https://login.microsoftonline.com/<AZURE_AD_TENANT_DOMAIN>/oauth2/token
     1. While we are still in the Azure portal lets start our streaming endpoint.
 [More Info](https://docs.microsoft.com/en-us/azure/media-services/media-services-streaming-endpoints-overview)

 1. Now we can use the AMS Rest endpoint to render our Adaptive Streaming and Closed Captioning files.
+[REST API Docs](https://docs.microsoft.com/en-us/rest/api/media/operations/azure-media-services-rest-api-reference)
     1. First we will need to Authenticate agaist the AMS API, we can do that with the following

         ```python